Chemistry & Contact

 Foundations of Sensual Intimacy Choreography

 Taught by IDC Certified Intimacy Director, Samantha Egle

 *BIPOC/Global Majority, Student, Public School (K-12) Teacher Discounts available.

 While “Journeys end in lovers' meeting”, our work as intimacy choreographers only begins there.
 In this class we’ll explore ways to sustainably portray chemistry as well as the nuances of simple acts of contact that draw in an audience and deepen their connection to two character’s love story.
 We will engage in partner and group exercises to examine the choreographic elements that actors can employ and choreographers and directors can utilize to enhance intimate moments and more specifically tell a story through touch.

 Please note – Some facilitated exercises may invite touching (handshakes, handholding, hugging etc. - no kissing or simulated sexual action); intimate touch is never required, and modifications are always welcomed.

 Prerequisites: Collaborative Consent for Theatre Artists (Formerly Introduction to Consent for Theatre Artists)

 This workshop is open to individuals ages 18 and up.

 This workshop is open to any and all in the theatre, including performers, directors, stage managers, movement choreographers, administrators, producers, designers, and more.
 Participants should be prepared to participate in exercises from the perspective of actors.

-Cancellations made 21 days prior to the start date are eligible for a full refund.
-Cancellations made between 21-8 days prior to the start date are eligible for a 50% refund.
-Cancellations made after within 7 days of the start date are NOT eligible for a refund.
-Please contact us to process a withdrawal/refund and/or to discuss extenuating circumstances including a positive COVID-19 Test.
+Cancellations made 14 days prior to the start date are eligible for a full refund.
+Cancellations made between 14-3 days prior to the start date are eligible for a 50% refund.
+Cancellations made after within 3 days of the start date are NOT eligible for a refund unless a doctor's note is provided.